mattmatters/celebraphone/README.md

 Our sister project [Celebraphone](https://gitlab.com/mattmatters/celebraphone) uses this for p2p video chatting in a browser.
 You can find that project [here](https://celebraphone.io).

+The project also uses a base image for compilation that you can find the source for [here](https://github.com/mattmatters/docker-emscripten-opencv-dlib) and pull from [here](https://hub.docker.com/r/superpolkadance/emscripten-opencv-dlib/).

 ## Running locally

 To run locally, make sure you have docker up and type `docker-compose up --build`.